 Lynnelle – The Heels-Diva

-Lynnelle Here.
-Yes, the Heels-Diva, because someone had to do it.
+Yes, I’m the Heels Diva.
+Someone had to do it.

 Born and raised in Texas, I couldn’t wait to get out.
-(Sorry school friends on FB, it’s true, though.
-I love you all, but I’ve always felt like a fish out of water in Texas.
-More on that in a future post, I’m sure.)
+(Sorry school friends on FB.
+It’s true, but, I still love you all.
+I always felt like a fish-out-of-water in Texas.
+More on that in future posts, I’m sure.

 I grew up in Irving, TX – just west of Dallas.
 Graduated from high school in 1975, and in 1977 moved to a tiny apartment on Abbot on the edge of Dallas’ Highland Park community, got a job with Republic National Bank – and never looked back.